fulifeng/Counterfactual_Reasoning_Model/README.md

 python Sentiment_task/roberta_base_CRM.py --device 0 --epochs 20 --lr 1e-3 --batchsize 4 --run_seed 4 --save_folder ./roberta_base_CRM/ --cf_model_folder ./roberta_base_cf_train/
 ```

-While training, the result will be shown on the screen and write into file "cf_inference_out.log" under save_folder, and the final result would be found in final_acc
+While training, the result will be shown on the screen and written into file "cf_inference_out.log" under save_folder, and the final result would be found in final_acc

 If you have same environment as me, the first five results would be: